| One-Minute Clinician

 Identifying Lyme

-- We offer people a spinal tap if needed in a nonurgent setting under X-ray or fluoroscopic guidance
+• Offer a spinal tap, if needed, in a nonurgent setting under X-ray or fluoroscopic guidance

-- Spinal taps can be done in an outpatient ambulatory; we watch people afterward for several hours, to make sure they’re hydrated and comfortable before they go home
+• Spinal taps can be done outpatient ambulatory; observe the patient for several hours, make sure they’re hydrated and comfortable before they go home

 Lyme disease symptoms may be quite painful and range from acute to chronic: